anton31kah/CoursesDownloader-CSharp/README.md

   - **Exit**, **Quit**, **Close**; Self-explanatory.
   - **Refresh**: Refresh the course you're in.
   - **Download**: Starts downloading the download queue.
+  - **SwitchSemester**: Switch to an old semester.
+  - **TempUserLogIn**, **TempUserLogOut**: Log in or out as a temp user, the credentials will be deleted safely after log out (or after console close, everything is disposed in whatever situation).
   - And more to come.
 - Downloads external links as urls, pages as pdfs, do not miss anything while downloading.